Cultivation Artemisia annuaDownload in pdf

 Mulching the lines with fresh or dry organic matter (green plant waste) helps limit the need for water and weeding, reduces soil erosion, provides additional nutrients and prevents the soil from dirtying the lower branches of the Artemisia annua plants.

-Use any type of straw, tops, grasses, cereal crop residues, cut or crushed corn plants, decomposed palm oil leaves … Avoid wood chips from the sawmill as they are too acidic.
+Use any type of straw, tops, grasses, cereal crop residues, cut or crushed corn plants, decomposed palm oil leaves … Avoid woody material that attracts termites.
 Favour local reclaimed products!

 (See Guide AGRISUD p 143 to 144 – Mulching).